siyanda-zama/pyYoutubeSongDownloader/README.md

 A selenium script that fetches a youtube url of a preferred song and and downloads it in a mp3 format for listening pleasure.

-## Bugs and Fixes that need to be made.
+## Bugs and Fixes that need to be made

 The program gets a little buggy when you use it on an unstable connection, but overall works.
 Right now I was'nt able to get it download the mp3 file, but it does take you to the final screen where you just have to push the download button.